Santa Rosa cancels or suspends most summer parks and recreation events

 Santa Rosa cancels city’s summer day camps

-Parents who count on city-run summer day camps to keep kids occupied will face some disappointment and frustration, with the cancellation for the entire season of Santa Rosa’s popular Wa-Tam camp at Howarth Park and several similar programs, due to the coronavirus pandemic and accompanying shelter-in-place order.
+Santa Rosa has canceled all city-run summer day camps through at least July, compounding the challenges Sonoma County parents are facing with the closure of school campuses and many public spaces during the coronavirus pandemic.

-That news was just part of a sweeping announcement from the city covering its parks and recreation services, including the cancellation of all of its senior programs and annual Senior Expo, until further notice.
+The news that the popular Wa-Tam camp at Howarth Park and several similar programs were canceled came as part of a sweeping announcement from the city covering its parks and recreation services, including the cancellation of all senior programs and annual Senior Expo, until further notice.

-Finley Aquatic Center and Ridgway Swim Center will remain closed until further notice, as will Howarth Park’s train, carousel, boat house, snack bar and animal barn.
+In addition, Finley Aquatic Center and Ridgway Swim Center will remain closed until further notice, as will Howarth Park’s train, carousel, boathouse, snack bar and animal barn.

 The camps typically draw 2,400 registrants every summer, and 875 have already registered for this season.

+Nick Caston, who lives in Roseland, had been planning to enroll his 6-year-old son in a summer camp.
+While he’s disappointed that the programs have since been canceled, he said he understands and supports the decision.

+“If it’s a decision that the health (officials) are saying it’s the right one, then it’s the right one,” Caston said.
+“It’s going to be rough — it’s going to be sunny and all (my son) wants to do is go swim and play, but it’s a worthwhile sacrifice.”

 The city will issue refunds for fees already paid.
-If you paid a fee with a credit card, the city will credit the amount directly back to the credit card whenever possible.
-If you paid with another method, you can request a refund check by emailing activityguide@srcity.org or calling and leaving a message at 707-543-3737, ext.
-1. You also can leave the payment on your account as a credit toward future purchases like recreation programs or rentals.
-In this case, you don’t need to do anything now.
+For fees paid with a credit card, the city will credit the amount directly back to the credit card whenever possible.
+Those who paid by another method can request a refund check by emailing activityguide@srcity.org or calling and leaving a message at 707-543-3737, ext.
+1.

+Payments can also be left as credits on accounts toward future purchases like recreation programs or rentals.

-“We’re working through our list of customer contacts today,” Adriane Mertens, Santa Rosa’s chief communications officer, said Tuesday.
+“We’re working through our list of customer contacts today,” said Adriane Mertens, Santa Rosa’s chief communications officer, on Tuesday.

-The city of Santa Rosa continues to operate under limited conditions but has expanded services and operations in some areas following the release of modified orders from the Sonoma County Department of Health Services last week.
+The City of Santa Rosa continues to operate under limited conditions but has expanded some services and operations following the release of relazed orders from the Sonoma County Department of Health Services last week.

 All community centers and facilities will remain closed.
 No park, picnic or event permits will be issued and room rentals are suspended, at least at least June.
 To learn more about the suspension of recreation programs and services, go online to srcity.org/COVID19RecUpdate.